 Some of GSC’s best insights come from just glancing at the dashboard.
 SEOs and marketers need to keep up with the dashboard on a regular basis.

 Google Search Console provides some of the same data as Analytics, but in a simpler and more straightforward way.
 There’s less tweaking you can do with the numbers, but easier access to them.

 One of the most important datasets is the link data.
 (Search Traffic → Links to Your Site → More).
-Staying up to date with toxic backlinks is one of the most important defensive actions you can take.
+Staying up to date with toxic backlinks is one of the most essential steps in off-page SEO.

 If you ever have to deal with the dreaded manual penalty, or are routinely disavowing stubborn spam links, you will become very familiar with Google Search Console.

 Clearly, Google Search Console is indispensable.
 You need the data, you need the tools, and you need the power.
 I wish that more SEOs saw the value of the tool and used it more.